 How can shared space drive artistic, healing collaborations?
-In what ways can art address themes of global warming, gender identity, ancestral teachings, and the importance of local community?
+How does Indigenous art intervene in processes of consumerism, global warming, and the environmental effects of the toy market?

-In episode 41 of the Imagine Otherwise podcast, host Cathy Hannabach interviews artists Rosanna Raymond, Léuli Māzyār Lunaʻi Eshrāghi, and Ricky Tagaban, who share their experiences working with the innovative ‘Ae Kai Culture Lab coming up July 7th through 9th in Honolulu, Hawai’i.
+In episode 41 of the Imagine Otherwise podcast, host Cathy Hannabach interviews Pacific Indigenous artists Rosanna Raymond, Léuli Māzyār Lunaʻi Eshrāghi, and Ricky Tagaban, who share their experiences working with the Smithsonian Asian Pacific American Museum’s innovative ‘Ae Kai Culture Lab exhibit in Honolulu, Hawai’i.

 ‘Ae Kai is organized by the Smithsonian Asian Pacific American Center (APAC).
 Following 2016’s transformational Culture Labs—CrossLines in Washington DC and CTRL+ALT in New York City—‘Ae Kai will continue APAC’s practice of community building through curated art making.
 ‘Ae Kai is the biggest Culture Lab to date, and most of ‘Ae Kai’s participants are based in or rooted in Hawai‘i, with the majority of artists identifying as Pacific Islanders.